Welcome to today's edition of the Rush 24-7 podcast.

 That's why the stock market's doing well.

-The artificial rise in the stock market, that's what QE2 is.
+The artificial rise in the stock market.

 The Fed buying securities or making money available to buy stocks.